JoshMcguigan/tsl256x/README.md

 ## TODO

-- [ ] Add method to perform lux calculation
+- [ ] Add method to perform lux calculation (requires nostd implementation of exponentiation for f32)
 - [ ] Add method to control integration time and sensor gain
 - [ ] Add method to setup interrupts
 - [ ] Support the TSL2560 (SPI version)